Believing without Seeing: Quality Scores for Contextualizing Vision-Language Model Explanations: Reliability and Validity of the Trust Cues

 \subsection{Validation on Agreement with Human Judgements}

 To validate the reliability of our automated Visual Fidelity and Contrastiveness qualities, we conducted an internal sanity check on a held‐out sample.
-We randomly selected 100 examples from our evaluation sets and had a single expert annotator manually assess each instance.
-The instruction provided to the expert annotator is shown at \Cref{tab:expert_anno_instructions}.
-We binarized our scores at a threshold of $0.5$ (scores $\ge 0.5$ map to $1$, else $0$) and compared these labels to the human judgments using Cohen’s $\kappa$:
+We randomly selected 100 examples from our evaluation sets and had two expert annotators independently assess each instance.
+The first annotator is one of the authors of this paper, who has direct experience in VLM evaluation; the second is an independent expert who also has experience with VLM evaluation but is not familiar with this paper or the dataset.
+The instruction provided to the expert annotators is shown at \Cref{tab:expert_anno_instructions}.